credential-handler/chapi.io/developers/wallets/exchanges.md

 ```

 If the object includes `redirectUrl`, the *exchange is complete* and the
-workflow service recommends that the client proceed to another place to continue
+workflow service recommends that the client sent the user to another place to
-the interaction in another form.
+continue the interaction.

 For example:
 ```json